Composition Contest: Frequently Asked Questions

 Question: When will winners be notified?

 FNMC Members select the winner of each category by vote.
-For 2020, we are planning online performances of the winning works, and will have three voting periods, each following selection of finalists for the Flute and Electronics category.
+For 2020, we are planning online performances of the winning works, and will have three voting periods, each following selection of finalists for their category.
 Finals winners for all categories are typically posted to the FNMC website by November, but this year, we're hoping to move much more quickly.
 And to share your works with everyone at stuck at home!

 Question: If requested, what should I expect from competition feedback?